 Congratulations to Jasmine Wilhelm, this year's recipient for the 2014 Jake Merrill Outdoor Leadership Scholarship!

 We couldn't be more proud to give this first scholarship to such a worthy recipient.
-Jasmine has given well received TEDxWWU talks, has been on the Presidents List multiple times with her 3.83 GPA, and wants to serve youths through wilderness and art therapy.
+Jasmine has given well-received TEDxWWU talks, has been on the Presidents List multiple times with her 3.83 GPA, and wants to serve youth through wilderness and art therapy.
 Here is an excerpt from her application:

 "I want to share and foster that sense of empowerment that accomplishing feats outside can give a person.
 I am especially interested in sharing my love for the outdoors with underserved youth because I know first-hand how impactful that experience can be and I truly believe that everyone deserves the chance to experience the majesty of nature.
 I want to help build self-efficacy and pride in participants."